-Bee Balm bushes are herbaceous perennials native to North America that are prized for their brilliant, colorful blossoms.
+Bee Balm bushes are herbaceous perennials native to North America that are prized for their brilliant, colorful blossoms that attract bumblebees, hummingbirds, and other pollinators.
 Surprisingly, they’re also classified as herbs.
 Bee Balm is a member of the mint family with fragrant leaves and a variety of culinary and therapeutic use.
 It has a square stem, opposing leaves, and spreading rhizomes that spread quickly under the soil like many mints.

 Bee Balm plants produce clusters of crimson, pink, or purple tubular blooms in mid to late summer, and are best planted in the spring or fall.
 The Bee Balm flower has tubular petals in the colors of red, purple, pink, and white and has an open, daisy-like form.
 Year after year, Bee Balm plants return to provide bright color to your garden.